Hyperengined/Hyperengined/README.md

 Hi !
-I'm Overengined
+I'm Overengined <br />
-I like coding , and particularily coding related to science, space, or STEM in general (with however a preference for the two firsts 😉). <br />
+I like coding , and particularily coding related to science, space, or STEM in general (with however a preference for the first two 😉). <br />
 I'm quite good at python and have some practice in powershell and C++.
 I know HTML, CSS and JS, event though they aren't my favorite languages. <br />
 I also love art and design and do some myself.
 I do a lot of blender and I'm quite good at it. <br />
 I also happen to know my way around quite a lot of open-source softwares (I really love open-source), like LMMS, Krita, Inkscape, Shotcut, Meshroom, Audacity, Sonic Visualizer and much more ! <br />
 (I'm also a native french speaker) <br />
 If you want to contact me then feel free to use discord ( Overengined#7491) I don't usually accept "shady" friend request, but if your GitHub account is linked to your discord one, I might accept. <br />
 I would love to colaborate (and not necessarily only on code, but also on knowledge or translation) on any project that would fit my interests. <br />
-Yours truely <br />
+Yours truly <br />
 Over <br />

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Overengined&show_icons=true&theme=react)](https://github.com/anuraghazra/github-readme-stats)